-- 1. The OBEY command can be used only by privileged TCP/IP users, as identified by the TCP/IP server's OBEY statement.
-For more information about this facility, see z/VM: TCP/IP Planning and Customization. - Because the OBEY commands are processed asynchronously, you must wait for completion of a command before invoking any subsequent command that depends on a prior command.
+1. The OBEY command can be used by privileged TCP/IP users only, as identified by the TCP/IP server's OBEY statement.
+For more information about this facility, see OBEY Statement in z/VM: TCP/IP Planning and Customization.

+2. Because the OBEY commands are processed asynchronously, you must wait for the completion of a command before invoking any subsequent command that depends on a prior command.
 This is especially important when invoking commands to limit or turn on tracing.